 Truman Fellows conduct independent ground-breaking research that supports Sandia’s national-security mission.
 Fellows choose their own research topics and benefit by having access to Sandia’s state-of-the-art facilities and collaborating with some of the nation’s best scientists and engineers.
 Fellows may work at either of Sandia’s principal locations in New Mexico and California.

-A member of Sandia's technical staff mentors each Truman Fellow.
-This emphasis on research mentoring enables Fellows to become integral members of Sandia R&D teams while acquiring unique skills during their early career development.
+A member of Sandia’s technical staff mentors each Truman Fellow.
+This emphasis on research mentoring enables Fellows to become integral members of Sandia R&D teams, as evidenced by a conversion-to-staff rate of approximately 65% while acquiring unique skills during their early career development.

 Sandia’s competitive wage and benefits package includes an annual salary of $111,200; flexible work arrangements; 11 paid holidays; three weeks of vacation; health, vision, and dental insurance; and a 401(k) savings plan with company match.

-- Research in areas of interest to national security
+- Research in areas meaningful to national security

-- The ability to obtain and maintain a U.S. Department of Energy security clearance
+- Ability to obtain and maintain a DOE security clearance, which requires US citizenship

 The Truman Fellowship is a three-year appointment that typically begins on October 1.
 The application deadline for fellows is November 1 of the year prior to the October start date.
 Applicants for the Truman Fellowship may be considered for other positions at Sandia.